327jwolf/plc2piard-led/README.md

 The RPi would also allow the user to set the color schemes through a Web Interface.

 All programming in the RPi  would done with Node.js and javascript.
-The Arduino wold, of course, use the Arduino IDE and a sketch.
+The Arduino would, of course, use the Arduino IDE and a sketch.

 ## Parts List